-For those women who might be looking for more internal stimulation, there is a range of vibrators meant to be inserted internally into the vagina.
+For women who are looking for more internal stimulation, there's a range of vibrators meant to be inserted internally into the vagina.

 As a bonus, you can try these in the anus for potential prostate stimulation, whether you're alone or experimenting with partner play.
 Just remember that anything inserted into the anus should have a flared base.